OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 the objective `ExecComp`.

-Finally we add the constraints using the `add_constraint` method, which takes any valid `unknown` in the root model as the first argument.
+Finally we add the constraints using the `add_constraint` method, which takes any valid `unknown` in the model as the first argument.
 Constraints in OpenMDAO are defined so that a negative value means the constraint is satisfied, and a positive value means it is violated.
 When a constraint is equal to zero, it is called an 'active' constraint.